anh-tong/nn-gp-models/README.md

 # Motivations

-Gaussian Process is known a smooth curve-fitting method, having algorithmic tractibilities as well as captivate model uncertainty calibrations.
+Gaussian Process is known as a smooth curve-fitting method, having algorithmic tractibilities as well as captivate model uncertainty calibrations.

 Neural network, on the other hand, has impressive demonstrations in learning features from data.